-In addition enjoy live jazz performances as part of the Manly Jazz event between 23 September and 3 October 2016.
+In addition enjoy live jazz performances as part of the Manly Jazz event over the October long weekend: 29 September to 1 October 2018.

 The Festival of the Winds is a great day at the beach packed with lots of activities for the young and not so young.
 Bondi Pavilion hosts kite making workshops, art, food and dancing.